shykes/dotcloud-cli/README.md

 ## Setup

-First, you have to configure your CLI to work as a dotCloud REST API consumer.
+First, you have to configure your CLI.

     > dotcloud-beta setup
     Dotcloud Username: your-user-name